J-CF-Leung/Study_Vault/Physics/Quantum Field Theory/AQFT.md

 - The _disconnected diagram_ is _subtracted_

 ## One-particle irreducibles (1PI)
+- A _connected diagram_: all lines in one piece
+- An _amputated diagram_: all external lines removed

 - A _one-particle irreducible diagram_ (1PI) is one that _cannot be split into two diagrams_ by cutting an _internal line_ ("cutting" one particle)

 - A non-1PI diagram cut into two 1PIs: